eloreprojects/programjs/CONTRIBUTING.md

 ## Testing
 Each addition must have a unit tests in the `test` directory for the respective changes.
 Try to modularize as much as possible, breaking down each functionality into a different test.

+Add your test into `test/test.js`, and like in the examples, add your test with the `.only` descriptor to `describe` if data structure, or `it` if a single part of a test.